ADULT BOOK CLUBS

 The Tome Raiders Science Fiction/Fantasy Discussion Group meets once a month on a Friday, usually the third of the month.

-Join us for a discussion of The Burning Sky by Sherry Thomas:
+Join us for a discussion of Witches Be Crazy:

 Food for Thought Book Discussions

-The Food for Thought discussion group meets seasonally at En Season Cafe at the Sustainable Business Center.
-The next discussion (after November) will be in February or March of 2015.
+The Food for Thought discussion group meets seasonally at En Season Restaurant at the Sustainable Business Center to discuss books about food and the environment.

 Attendees order and pay for their own lunch.

 December: Three seasonal short stories by Truman Capote

 Food for Thought discussion at En Season Restaurant of three seasonal short stories by Truman Capote (A Christmas Memory, One Christmas, and The Thanksgiving Visitor).
 You will order and pay for your own food.

 - Thursday, December 7, 11:30 am at En Season (2900 W. Main St.)

 Discussions will resume in 2018 when En Season reopens.